sniperkit/indigo/README.md

 ### Put the document to the Indigo gRPC Server

-`put document` command adds or updates a JSON formatted document in a specified index.
+The `put document` command adds or updates a JSON formatted document in a specified index.
 You can display a help message by specifying the `- h` or` --help` option.
 The document example is following:

 ```json